Skip to content

 Section titled “Staging your own bundles: LOCKWARDEN_INCIDENT_DIR”

-Set the LOCKWARDEN_INCIDENT_DIR environment variable to a directory of bundle JSON files to make additional incidents available locally:
+Set LOCKWARDEN_INCIDENT_DIR to a directory of bundle JSON files to make additional incidents available locally:

 Terminal window